Emotions And The Skin: How To Calm Stressed Out Skin

 As far as your basic skincare routine to destress your skin, remember to moisturize and apply antioxidant serums daily, and consider therapeutic skin treatments, such as in-office facials or at-home-peels.
 Not only does this help to keep your skin healthy, taking time out of your day to care for yourself can have a positive impact on your emotional state.

-It’s important to take time for yourself in such uncertain times.
+It’s important to take time for yourself during stressful times.
 This can be done in focusing on skincare; your skin, body, and mind will thank you!
 Don’t hesitate to contact your doctor if you need help with your skin.
 Dermatologists are available and willing to help, with either office visits or telehealth appointments.

 7 Ways to Calm Stressed Out Skin

 We will never be able to avoid stress completely, but we can try to handle it better.
 Here are a few suggestions:

 Take care of it, even if you're tired or stressed.
 It may seem impossible in the moment, but you can do it!